comic/evalutils/README.rst

 * Loading of CSV, ITK and Pillow compatible prediction files
 * Validation of submitted predictions
 * Interface to SciKit-Learn metrics and Pandas aggregations
-* Bounding box annotations with Intersection Over Union calculations
+* Bounding box annotations with Jaccard Index calculations

 Getting Started